TOEFL iBT Passing Scores Changed MORE >>

 Retrieving FPGEE Scores After Testing (Approximately Eight Weeks After Testing)

 Scores for the FPGEE are available approximately eight weeks after each examination.
-The scores are available on the NABP Web site and will not be mailed.
+The scores are available on the NABP website and will not be mailed.
+The minimum acceptable passing score for the FPGEE is 75.

 Taking the TOEFL iBT

-All candidates for the FPGEC Certification Program must complete the English language proficiency requirements as indicated on page 2 in the FPGEC Application Bulletin.
+All candidates for the FPGEC Certification Program must complete the English language proficiency requirements as indicated in the FPGEC Application Bulletin.
+There are no exceptions or waivers to these requirements.
 You may take the TOEFL iBT examination at any point during the FPGEC Certification process.
 NABP receives the TOEFL iBT score results approximately seven weeks after testing.
+These scores are time sensitive and must be submitted in accordance with the policies located in the FPGEC Application Bulletin.

 Discussing the TOEFL iBT with NABP